OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### Can a user vote with their Cooler collateral?

 To participate in governance, users MUST self-delegate in order to be able to use Cooler collateral to vote on snapshot proposals.
 Undelegated collateral is unable to be recognized by snapshot.
-Users can either delegate to their own address, or delegate their voting power to another address.
+Users can either delegate to their own address, or delegate their voting power to another address, up to 10 addresses total.
 - Delegation can be completed via the Cooler page on the app once a user has an active loan.
 - Delegation must be completed prior to a snapshot proposal going live or the user will be unable to vote for that proposal.
-- ALL of the collateral in your Cooler is delegated when calling this function, it is not on a per loan basis.
+- ALL of the collateral in your Cooler is delegated when calling this function.
-- If you have multiple loans, they will all be delegated to the same address.
-- You only need to call delegate once, it will automatically recognize each time you add to a loan to your Cooler and reflect the increased collateral.
+- You only need to call delegate once, it will automatically recognize each time you add to your loan.
-- You can choose to change the address that you delegate to at a later time.
+- You can choose to change the address(s) that you delegate to at a later time.

 ## Contracts